web-auth/doc/the-project/the-project.md

 description: Overview of the framework
 ---

-# What is Webauthn?
+# What is WebAuthn?

-Webauthn defines an API enabling the creation and use of strong, attested, scoped, public key-based credentials by web applications, for the purpose of strongly authenticating users.
+WebAuthn defines an API enabling the creation and use of strong, attested, scoped, public key-based credentials by web applications, for the purpose of strongly authenticating users.

 The complete specification can be found on [the W3C dedicated page](https://www.w3.org/TR/webauthn-3/).